-"It's our understanding he (invited them) via texting," Snohomish County Sheriff Ty Trenary told reporters Monday.
+“It’s our understanding he (invited them) via texting,” Snohomish County Sheriff Ty Trenary said Monday.

-Fryberg sent a selfie to his ex-girlfriend showing himself holding a gun not long before the attack, a law enforcement official told CNN.
-It is unclear if it is the same .40 caliber pistol used in the deadly shootings.
+Shortly before the shootings, Fryberg sent a selfie to his ex-girlfriend showing himself holding a gun, a law enforcement official told CNN.
+It is unclear if it was the same .40 caliber pistol used in the attack.

 He killed Zoe Galasso, 14, at the scene and wounded four others before taking his own life, authorities said.